kikito/middleclass/README.md

 Updating from 2.x
 =================

 Middleclass used to expose several global variables on the main scope.
-It does not do that any more.
+It does not do that anymore.

 `class` is now returned by `require 'middleclass'`, and it is not set globally.
 So you can do this: